 About the call

-The aim of this research project will be to identify promising practice to improve the identification of adults with lived experience modern slavery in the UK and the quality of referrals into the NRM and to explore the reasons behind a decision to not give consent to enter the UK NRM.
+The aim of this research project will be to identify promising practice to improve the identification of adults with lived experience modern slavery in the UK, the factors which support informed consent and the quality of referrals into the NRM as well as to explore the reasons behind a decision to give or not give consent to enter the UK NRM.

 The objectives are to:

-- Assess types of training, and evaluations of training, for main categories of First Responders, and develop a methodology to generate evidence that can inform recommendations for how they can effectively identify people who have experienced modern slavery and improve the quality of referrals into the NRM.
-This may involve working with First Responders to pilot a systematic assessment of effectiveness of training
+- Develop a methodology to generate evidence that can inform recommendations for how First Responders can effectively identify people who have experienced modern slavery and improve the quality of referrals into the NRM.
+This may involve working with First Responders to pilot a systematic assessment of effectiveness of training;

-- Explore why adults with lived experience of modern slavery decide not to give consent to enter the NRM
+- Explore the reasons why adults with lived experience of modern slavery decide to give or not to give consent to enter the NRM;

-- Explore patterns according to the characteristics of individuals; exploitation type, organisation of First Responder and location
+- Explore patterns according to the characteristics of individuals; exploitation type, organisation of First Responder; and

-- Explore nature and causal explanations for changes in number of Duty to Notify referrals
+- Explore nature of and causal explanations for changes in number of Duty to Notify referrals.

 In accordance with the Modern Slavery PEC’s strategic objective of facilitating collaboration, successful teams will work in collaboration with the Modern Slavery PEC throughout the project to ensure alignment with our objectives and to maximise impact.
 This will include developing the research methodology and developing outputs such as the full report and summary briefing, as well as their dissemination.

-You can find the full details and specification of the call in the application pack below.
+You can find the full details and specification of the call in the call document below: